Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Deep Functional Factor model

-It is worth noting that the latent factors $\bX_1, \dots, \bX_r,\dots$ are not mutually independent, because they share the temporal kernel $\kappa_{\cX}$ with respect to $\cX_{t-1}$ that contains common historical information across factors till period $t-1$.
-Therefore, the multi-task Gaussian process can measure the similarity and dependence across periods.
-Moreover, in our setting, the temporal kernel used for prediction depends solely on past information $\cX_{t-1}$ rather than current information $\cX_{t}$.
-This approach allows for a forward-looking prediction framework based on historical data only.
+Importantly, the marginal distributions of latent factors, denoted as $\bX_1, \dots, \bX_r, \dots$, exhibit cross-sectional dependence due to their common temporal kernel $\kappa_{\cX}$, which incorporates historical information up to period $t-1$.
+This shared kernel promotes similarity and dependence across different time periods in the multi-task Gaussian process.
+However, when conditioned on $\cX_{t-1}$ and the corresponding kernel, $\bX_1, \dots, \bX_r, \dots$, become conditionally independent and Gaussian distributed.
+This conditionality arises from our approach, where the predictive temporal kernel exclusively relies on past information $\cX_{t-1}$ rather than current data $\cX_{t}$.
+Consequently, this approach enables forward-looking predictions based solely on historical data.

-The proposed model can be regarded as a functional version of the Gaussian process dynamical model \cite[]{wang2005}.
-See their connections in Appendix~\ref{app:functional_gpdm}.
-There are several advantages of using the proposed model to capture the temporal dependence of functional time series.
-First, the temporal kernel and spatial kernel are separable, providing us with a closed form and computational convenience.
-Moreover, since the temporal kernel is related to the entire historical information instead of the latest state only, the model can be non-Markovian.
-For example, we can define the temporal kernel as $ \kappa(\cX_{t-1}, \cX_{s-1}) = \alpha_1 \int \bX_{t-1}(u)^T \bX_{s-1}(u) du + \alpha_2 \int \bX_{t-2}(u)^T\bX_{s-2}(u) du, $ to incorporate features from the last two periods.
-Finally, using the kernel trick, we can introduce nonlinearity by setting a nonlinear kernel function.
-This paves the way for us to construct deep kernels, which will be discussed in Section~\ref{sec:deep_kernel}.
+The proposed model can be seen as a functional variant of the Gaussian process dynamical model \cite[]{wang2005}.
+The connections between the two models can be found in Appendix A. Using the proposed model to capture the temporal dependence of functional time series has several advantages.
+First, the temporal kernel and spatial kernel can be separated, which allows for a closed form and computational convenience.
+Additionally, since the temporal kernel considers the entire historical information rather than just the latest state, the model can be non-Markovian.
+For example, by defining the temporal kernel as $ \kappa(\mathcal{X}_{t-1}, \mathcal{X}_{s-1}) = \alpha_1 \int \mathbf{X}_{t-1}(u)^T \mathbf{X}_{s-1}(u) du + \alpha_2 \int \mathbf{X}_{t-2}(u)^T\mathbf{X}_{s-2}(u) du, $ features from the last two periods can be incorporated.
+Furthermore, nonlinearity can be introduced using the kernel trick by setting a nonlinear kernel function.
+This opens the possibility of constructing deep kernels, which will be discussed in Section~\ref{sec:deep_kernel}.